Djiboutian Civil War: Outbreak

-Throughout the war, the fighting was mainly in the north of the country with the exception of the incident in the capital, when the 18 December 1991 the year the government troops entered the area Arhiba inhabited by the Afar, and opened fire on crowds of people.
+Throughout the war, the fighting was mainly in the north of the country with the exception of the incident in the capital, when on 18 December 1991 government troops entered the area Arhiba inhabited by the Afar, and opened fire on crowds of people.
 At the same time killed at least 59 people, provoking mass resignations of the Afar deputies of the national assembly in protest and disputes within the RPP itself.
 In February 1992, some French troops were deployed in the north to aid the government forces.
-With about 3,000 (FRUD) rebel attacked a government institutions in Dikhil but was repelled back.
+With about 3,000 fighters, FRUD attacked a government institutions in Dikhil but was repelled back.

 France attempted to mediate between the government and the rebels, but all attempts to organise such talks (from November 1992 to May 1993) failed.
-The government responded by increasing its armed forces from about 5,000 to 20,000 men and recalled its reserves, they received support from France in the form of some military equipment.
+The government responded by increasing its armed forces from about 5,000 to 20,000 men and called up its reserves, and received support from France in the form of some military equipment.

-On the 5 July 1993, the government launched a massive counter-offensive in the areas controlled by the rebels: the main FRUD base, located in Assa-Gueyla, fell into the hands of the government, who regained a lot of land including the towns of Balho, Dorra and Randa, forcing the rebels to take refuge in the mountains on the border with Eritrea in the north.
-The population living in the area of the clashes, with about 70,000 civilians forced to leave their homes and another 30,000 refugees beyond the borders with Eritrea and Afar Region of Ethiopia.
+On the 5 July 1993, the government launched a massive counter-offensive in the areas controlled by the rebels: the main FRUD base, located in Assa-Gueyla, was captured by the government, who regained a lot of land including the towns of Balho, Dorra and Randa; this forced the rebels to take refuge in the mountains on the border with Eritrea in the north.
+The population living in the area of the clashes, about 70,000 civilians, were forced to leave their homes as well as another 30,000 refugees beyond the borders with Eritrea and Afar Region of Ethiopia.
 The Civil War contributed to the reintroduction of a multi-party democracy in 1992 with a new constitution.
 The government was trying to open negotiations with FRUD, which is cornered on the border between Djibouti and Ethiopia and has only a few hundred militants.
 In 1992 and 1993 parliamentary and presidential elections took place.
 Subsequently, the FRUD split on the question of how far it was to cooperate with the government.
-But guerrilla actions continue to unfold, the opposition denounces numerous abuses against civilians.
+But guerrilla actions continued, while the opposition denounced numerous abuses against civilians.